 Welcome to BrainsCAN

 BrainsCAN is a neuroscience research initiative located at Western University that aims to transform the way brain diseases and disorders are understood, diagnosed and treated.
-Through its innovative funding programs, core infrastructure and administrative research support, BrainsCAN is accelerating effective solutions for maintaining a healthy brain.
+Through its innovative funding programs and core infrastructure, BrainsCAN is accelerating effective solutions for maintaining a healthy brain.

 In September 2016, BrainsCAN received the largest research grant in Western University’s history – a 7-year, $66 million investment from the Government of Canada through the Canada First Research Excellence Fund (CFREF).
 Through this grant, BrainsCAN is enabling Western researchers, along with national and international academic and commercial partners, to develop and deliver evidence-based assessments and interventions for the diagnosis and treatment of brain disorders.
 BrainsCAN research is currently underway for neurodegenerative conditions including Alzheimer’s, Parkinson’s, Autism Spectrum Disorder, concussions, stroke and more.